huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 2. Make the necessary changes as shown below:
     ```YAML
     allow:
-      schema: #Specify the source database schema that needs to be replicated.
+      schema: "REPLICANT" #Specify the source database schema that needs to be replicated.
 Each schema must have a separate entry
       types: [TABLE]
       allow:
         <table_name>: #Specify the collection name; each collection within the database must be a separate entry